Ways To Combat Chronic Fatigue – Rarely Mentioned

 We must rid our lives of the guilt associated with not getting things done.
 We are not bad or lazy, we are sick.
 Just because others cannot see our illness doesn’t mean we don’t have it.
 Stop, it doesn’t matter what others think, the fact is we feel the way we feel and offloading other peoples opinions will only benefit us.

-You can find much more information about pacing and recovering from chronic fatigue/burnout here.
+You can find much more information about pacing and recovering from chronic fatigue/burnout in our new booklet, coming soon (8/20).

 Thank you for taking the time to read this post, ‘ways to combat chronic fatigue – rarely mentioned’, we appreciate it :).
 If you have any thoughts or experiences relating to this post, we would love to hear them.
-You are on this page because you are searching for something more from life, something better than you currently possess.
-This is normal.
-It’s human nature to want ‘more’, we just need to go after our dreams in a way that benefits everyone.
 Recovery is easier when we help each other.

 Please leave a comment in the comment box below and we will respond asap.
 Your details are strictly private and confidential and will never be shared with anyone.